ocean-mapping-group/ocean-mapping-group.github.io/class/index.md

 ---
 layout: default
-title: Classification Tools
+title: class Tools
+has_children: true
 nav_order: 4
-has_children: true
 ---

-# Classification Tools
+# class Tools

-Tools for classifying seafloor characteristics based on backscatter data.
+This is a collection of tools from the `class` directory.